Start Rebuilding Trust In Your Marriage With Affair Therapy

 Emotional infidelity

-Emotional infidelity, also known as an emotional affair, occurs when one of the partners develops intense emotions with someone that crosses the boundaries of trust and loyalty in their primary romantic relationship.
+Emotional infidelity, also known as an emotional affair, occurs when one of the partners develops intense emotions with someone who crosses the boundaries of trust and loyalty in their primary romantic relationship.
 At times, it can be difficult to pinpoint what constitutes it, and the definition may vary quite a bit from relationship to relationship.
 Emotional affairs may include emotional intimacy, romance, or other non-physical displays or feelings of affection by one partner toward someone outside their relationship.
 Emotional infidelity can cause just as much, if not more, harm than physical infidelity, as feelings may be stronger in these situations.

 Physical and emotional combination